pooja614/Data-Science/README.md

 # Data-Science

 #### Car Price Prediction
+* Statistical Analysis, multicollinearity variable transformation, linearity, boxplots etc is used.
+* Modelling, evaluation and feature selection.

+#### Book Reviews Topic Modelling
+* NLP based project deals with Topic Modelling of book reviews.
+* Tweets are preprocessed based on nature of the data.
+Word Cloud, frequency of words is explored.
+* LDA and BERTopic is used for topic modelling.
+Different visualizations are applied.
 #### Sentimental Analysis of Book Reviews with Bidirectional LSTM

 * The project deals with sentimental binary classification of book